wdtaylor30/wdtaylor30.github.io/index.md

 My interests lie in the the utilization of quantitative and computational methodologies to study political phenomena.
 Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data. <br> <br>

-Looking ahead to my senior thesis/graduate school, I'm interested in exploring if...
+Looking ahead to my senior thesis/graduate school, I'm interested in using:
-- network analysis can be used to model international cyber attacks.
+- network analysis to model international cyber attacks and their economic effects.
-- clustering methods and spatial voting theory can be used to study affective polarization.
+- clustering methods and spatial voting theory to study affective polarization.
-- set theory can be used to further current literature on Duverger's Law.<br> <br>
+- set theory to further current literature on Duverger's Law.<br> <br>

 I'm also interested in technology efficacy.
 As I continue to do quantitative research, I'm obligated to become a